cdsittampalam/documentation/docs/Deposit & Withdraw.md

 Create New Address
 ------------------

 If you do not have a withdrawal address, you need to create one before the transaction.
 A fund must contain a withdrawal address for a transaction to happen.
 Each asset within a fund can have a different withdrawal address.
+As the initiator of the withdrawal, you confirm your decision by authorising using the phone app.

 1. Click the asset or ledger icon.